Apply for emergency money

 Grants for older adults or children and adults with a disability or illness

 Mary Minet Trust is a small grant-making charity that supports older adults or children and adults with a disability or illness in Southwark and Lambeth.
-A public or voluntary sector organisations must apply on your behalf by completing an application and consent form which they can get by:
+A public or voluntary sector organisation must apply on your behalf by completing an application and consent form which they can get by:

 - emailing firstname.lastname@example.org, or